Research

 Realizing the College Dream

-Research shows that Kindergarten to College (K2C), a universal, automatic children’s savings account program, boosts college access, especially for underrepresented students.
+Research from the inaugural K2C cohort (class of 2023) shows that Kindergarten to College (K2C), a universal, automatic children’s savings account program, boosts college access, especially for underrepresented students.
 These are preliminary findings of an in-depth, three-year study conducted by researchers from the University of Michigan and Summitlab, funded by the Charles Stewart Mott Foundation.
 The full research brief is available here.
 Research shows:

 Research Data